alpha0010/react-native-file-access/README.md

 ```

 - Save a network request to a file.
+  - `resource` - URL to fetch.
+  - `init.path` - Optional filesystem location to save the response.
+  - `init.network` - Optional restriction on network type.
+Specifying
+    `unmetered` will reject the request if unmetered connections (most likely
+    WiFi) are unavailable.
   - `onProgress` - Optional callback to listen to download progress.
 Events
     are rate limited, so do not rely on `done` becoming `true`.
     `contentLength` is only accurate if the server sends the correct headers.